How to Travel Around Wallis and Futuna

 With no public transport available, car rental is the most reliable way to get around Wallis and Futuna.
 It also happens to be a convenient way to travel around the islands at your own pace.

-There is a decent selection of car rental companies on both Wallis and Futuna.
-Be sure to do your research using the 10 Best Car Rentals in Wallis and Futuna LINK#T007.
+There is a decent selection of car rental companies on Wallis, and a couple of options on Futuna.
+Be sure to do your research using the Best Car Rentals in Wallis and Futuna.

 Better yet, most car rentals can drop off your vehicle at the airport (or provide transfers), making transportation a non-issue as soon as you land.